Brides of the Islamic State

 Beginning in 2012, dozens of girls and women travelled to Iraq and Syria to join the Islamic State, becoming brides of Islamic State fighters.

 Background

 Most jihadist organisations engage in a religious-ideological struggle, in which militant violence is viewed as a sacred duty (martyrdom) and the primary strategy for waging jihad.
 Historically, jihadist organisations have refrained from recruiting women into their ranks for cultural and religious reasons, despite the fact that women often faced fewer obstacles, such as security checks and body searches, when carrying out terrorist attacks due to religious taboos on physical interaction between men and women.
-Concepts such as mahram—which dictates that women must be accompanied by their husband or a male relative—and the emphasis on sexual purity traditionally confined women to domestic roles as wives and mothers, as warzones were deemed a threat to these religious and social values.
+Concepts such as mahram—which dictates that a woman's husband or male relatives are the only men she may be alone or unveiled with—and the emphasis on sexual purity traditionally confined women to domestic roles as wives and mothers, as warzones were deemed a threat to these religious and social values.

 However, since the early 21st century, this custom has shifted.
 Women have increasingly been deployed as suicide bombers and have assumed key roles in planning future attacks.